hzeller/upnp-display/README.md

 renderer (e.g. [gmrender-resurrect][]) anywhere in your local network.
-It listens for changes in the state of the player (Title, Album etc., Play/Paused/Stop) and displays it on a 16x2 LCD display (These displays are cheap, you get them for less than $3 on eBay).
+It listens for changes in the state of the player (Title, Album etc., Play/Paused/Stop) and displays it on a common 16x2 LCD display.

 ### Connect the Hardware

-Firwt, we need to connect the LCD display to the Raspberry Pi.
+First, we need to connect the LCD display to the Raspberry Pi.
 You need
    - One 16x2 LCD display (HD44780 compatible; _very_ common and cheap display,
      less than $3 on eBay)